-Join Maxim Jago for an in-depth discussion in this video Preparing images for video in Photoshop, part of Video Production with Creative Suite 6.
+Join Maxim Jago for an in-depth discussion in this video Preparing images for video in Photoshop, part of Creative Suite 6: Video Production.

 Like Illustrator, Photoshop is an obvious choice as an application to generate assets for you editing in Premiere Pro and your post production work in After Effects.
 It's a powerful tool and allows you to produce complex layered images with 3D and animation now and even to work on video directly.
 If you're new to video editing, but you know Photoshop very well, there's no reason why you can't use this application to generate titles and graphics.

 If you go to the File menu and choose New, you've got the option of choosing a number of presets including film and video.
 And in those presets, you can choose a particular size.
 Now, I'm working with media that is 1280x720, so I'm going to choose this HDV stroke HDTV option.
 And you'll notice that when I choose these options, there's actually a frame rate listed as well.
 Don't worry too much about that frame rate.
 It's something you can change very easily later on in the Animation panel.
 Here, right away, you can see I've got a width and a height.

 The pixels per inches isn't particularly important, but the color mode is.
 Of course, Photoshop supports quite a lot of different color modes.
 We're going to want RGB because that's the native color mode for Premiere Pro.
 We've also got the option of choosing whether we're going to work in 8-bit, 16, 32, or whatever.
 It's up to you, really.
 8-bit is fine.
 That's what most standard video is.
 But if you really want to max out the quality, you can go for 32-bit.
 I suppose, at least, it's going to fit with the 32-bit 14-point processing possible inside of Premiere Pro.
 In all likelihood, you're going to want a transparent background, rather than a particular color or white.